 Martin Denny

 What did work, at least musically if not commercially, was returning to exotica.
-Revamping some of the hits on Moog and sitar brought exotica into the compatible psychedelic age.
-Several later albums have at least a token tune in the old, bird-call exotica style; many of these rank among his best.
+Revamping some of the hits on Moog and sitar brought exotica into the oddly compatible psychedelic age.
+Several later albums have at least one token tune in the old, bird-call exotica style; many of these rank among his best.
 One such album is 1982's The Enchanted Isle (four originals, one with whistling).
-"An Occasional Man" turns up on this lp and again on 1997's The Forbidden Sounds of Don Tiki CD.
+"An Occasional Man" turns up on this LP and again on 1997's The Forbidden Sounds of Don Tiki CD.
 Don Tiki features Martin Denny on some tracks but really is a hip, progressive exotica act of its own.

 Martin Denny LPs